 - GSA Fishery Worker Voice Project.
 Melanie Siggs, Global Seafood Assurances.

-This bite-size meeting looked at how the ILO Work in Fishing Convention (C188) has been adopted by the UK fishing industry and the issues created by COVID-19.
+See the presentations from CLG bite-size – 27 May 2020.
+ILO 188 Work in Fishing convention.
+This meeting looked at how the ILO Work in Fishing Convention (C188) has been adopted by the UK fishing industry and the issues created by COVID-19.
 See the presentations from this session:

-Seafood Ethics Common Language Group meeting notes
+- Read the Seafood Ethics Common Language Group Terms of Reference (March 2019)

 Our social responsibility work

-Social responsibility is a key work area for us.
+- Social responsibility is a key work area for us.
 As well as running the SECLG we also support the seafood industry in a number of key areas to help eliminate unethical practices from UK seafood supply chains.
 To find out more read our Social Responsibility in Seafood briefing note